tankerkiller125/graphgrc/docs/scf/bcd-04-contingencyplantesting&exercises.md

 # SCF - BCD-04 - Contingency Plan Testing & Exercises
-Mechanisms exist to conduct tests and/or exercises to evaluate the contingency plan's effectiveness and the organization's readiness to execute the plan.
+Mechanisms exist to conduct tests and/or exercises to evaluate the contingency plan's effectiveness and the organization’s readiness to execute the plan.
 ## Mapped framework controls
 ### ISO 27002
 - [A.5.29](../iso27002/a-5.md#a529)